EPCCed/2026-03-02-Fortran-intro/_episodes/06-array-expressions.md

 objectives:
 - ""
 keypoints:
-- ""
+- "Fortran allows some flexible operations on arrays or subsets of array elements, and provides numerous intrinsic functions for such operations."
 ---

-# Array expressions and assignments

-Fortran allows some flexible operations on arrays or subsets of array elements, and provides numerous intrinsic functions for such operations.

 ## Array sections